| FM Home | FM News | FM Forum | FM Blog |

 Lloyds has become the first bank to trim down its overdraft charges following a consumer rebellion and the forthcoming Office of Fair Trading court action against major UK banks.

 Lloyds is 1 of 8 banks that is being taken to court in January 2008 by the Office of Fair Trading for allegedly unreasonable bank charges.
-The other 7 banks are Abbey, Barclays, Clydesdale Bank, Natwest and its owner HBOS, HSBC, The RBS and Nationwide Building Society.
+The other 7 banks are Abbey, Barclays, Clydesdale Bank, Natwest and its owner HBOS, HSBC, The Royal Bank of Scotland and Nationwide Building Society.

 Lloyds is to launch a system that will alert customers when they are about to hit the red, it will commence one month after HSBC plan to introduce a similar system.
 In addition, Lloyds is to introduce a monthly charge of £15 and a sliding scale of daily charges of between £6-£20.
 This system is to commence in early November.